 - The income from a parent’s new spouse does not count as income for calculating child support.

-- The number of overnights is averaged for the entire year and is not specific to the month.
-So, if one parent has the majority of the time over the summer, child support does not change for those months because they are already included in the overall calculation.
+- The Court will typically consider the number of overnights each parent has with the children.
+This number is averaged for the entire year and is not specific to the month.
+If one parent has the majority of the time over the summer, child support does not change for those months because they are already included in the overall calculation.

 - Don’t forget to account for holiday parenting time.
-Depending on the schedule, it may be a wash, but it may add overnights to a parent who has less time.
+Depending on the schedule.
+This may add overnights to a parent who has less time.

 If you have any questions about your current situation, contact us to schedule a free, 30-minute consultation.